zubairov/tesb-rt-se/examples/locator-rest-proxy/README.txt

 ============================================
 This example illustrates the usage of REST Locator Proxy methods.

+ example of client that uses proxy client/
  -one service endpoint is registered to Service Locator.
  -lookup the registered endpoint
  -unregister endpoint from Service locator
  -lookup if the endpoint still registered.

+ example of client that uses WebClient webclient/
+ -register first endpoint for the service with systemTimeout=200 -register second endpoint for the service with systemTimeout=400 -lookup endpoints
+ -lookup endpoint with systemTimeout=200
+ -unregister first endpoint
+ -unregister second endpoint
+ -lookup endpoint

 This example consists of the following components:

 client/
 	- This is a sample client application that uses REST Locator proxy to dynamically lookup/register/unregister service endpoints.

-soapui/
+webclient/
+	- This is a sample client application that uses REST Locator proxy to dynamically lookup/register/unregister service endpoints. soapui/
 	- This directory contains soapUI project that allows to invoke methods of REST Locator Proxy.